-No blasting assessment has been undertaken, as blasting is not proposed for the Project preliminary construction including commencement activities.
-In the event that this circumstance changes, an assessment will be completed.
+No blasting assessment has been undertaken, as blasting is not currently proposed for the Project.
+An assessment will be completed should this circumstance change.

 8 Environmental control measures

 8.1 Noise and vibration mitigation and management measures

 In accordance with CoA E72, mitigation measures will be implemented with the aim of achieving the construction noise management levels and vibration criteria detailed in Section 5 of this Plan.
 Specific measures and requirements to address contract specifications, CoA and EMM's in relation to impacts from noise and vibration are outlined in Table 21.